 The trails range from easy to extremely difficult.
 Currently there are 9 trails for approximately 17 miles to ride.
 The designated motorized trails are marked with orange diamond markers and are for two-way traffic.
 When the trails open annually on April 1st they remain open 24 hours per day for 7 days a week and can be ridden at night if vehicle has working head lights and tail lights.
 Riders of ATVs and dirt bikes are required to wear a DOT approved helmet for motorized use and eye protection.

 If you have never been to the Badin Lake OHV Trail Complex please heed this advice:

 - Do Not start at Cotton Place Trailhead on the eastern end of the Daniel Trail (TR390).
-This is the extremely difficult section that is not recommended for ATV’s, UTV’s, dirtbikes and stock 4WD vehicles or beginners.
+This is the extremely difficult section that is not recommended for ATV’s, UTV’s/ side-by-sides, dirtbikes and stock 4WD vehicles or beginners.
 Go to the Art Lilley Campground/Trailhead, Falls Dam Trailhead or Dutch John Trailhead and begin your trail ride there.

 - Know which trailhead you started at and where you need to return to if you have trailered your motorized vehicle to the site.

 - Get a Badin Lake Recreation Area map from vendor before you ride the trails.